nuxt/docs/en/examples/async-datas.md

 ### Handling errors

-Nuxt.js add the `error(params)` method in the `context`, you can call it to display the error page. `params.statusCode` will be also used to render the proper status code form the server-side.
+Nuxt.js add the `error(params)` method in the `context`, you can call it to display the error page. `params.statusCode` will be also used to render the proper status code from the server-side.

 Example with a `Promise`:
 ```js